 Late submissions of labs will not be accepted under any circumstances.
-The same goes for homework, unless you have relevant DSP accommodations that provide a two-day extension on homework assignments.
+The same goes for homework, unless you have relevant DSP accommodations that provide a two-day extension on homework assignments and you contact us before the assignment is due.

-Your lowest two homework scores and your lowest lab score will be dropped in the calculation of your overall grade.
+In lieu of offering exceptions or extensions, your lowest two homework scores and your lowest lab score will be dropped in the calculation of your overall grade.